activeagenda/documentation/Readme.md

 * [BOf ::](https://github.com/activeagenda/BOf) - a set of business modules developed on the basis of the framework

 ## Framework release numbering
-The release versioning numbering schema (X.X.X e.g. 1.345.23) is as follows:
+The Active Agenda 0.8.2-beta establishes as the base of the fork the major numer 1, which is omitted in the numbering of the framework.
+The release versioning numbering schema (X.X.X e.g. 1.345.23) is defined follows:
-* aa-base: semantic version numbering  e.g. 1  -> 1.X.X
+* aa-base: consecutive version numbering e.g. 1  -> 1.X.X
 * aa-patch: consecutive version numbering e.g. -> X.345.X
 * aa-xmlbase: consecutive version numbering e.g. -> X.X.23